boazbk/crypto/lec_20_quantum_part2.md

-[^1]: Of course, it is unclear why humans or detectors placed by humans erve to “collapse” the probability wave, and inanimate objects such as slits do not.
+[^1]: Of course, it is unclear why humans or detectors placed by humans serve to “collapse” the probability wave, and inanimate objects such as slits do not.
 This is one of the puzzles of quantum mechanics, see the chapter notes.

 [^2]: We note that in quantum mechanics the above is known as a *pure*  quantum state.